 Logos today err on the side of simplicity.
 Think of Google, Airbnb, and Spotify’s sans-serif wordmarks and flat designs, and you can see that “less is more” is a popular branding approach.

-It was a different story two decades ago.
 The 1990s were a time of bright colors, bold geometric patterns, and snazzy typography.
 From hit TV sitcoms to beloved candy brands, we’ve gathered 21 of our favorite 90s logos to jumpstart a trip down memory lane.

 MTV’s iconic logo consisted of similar design elements seen in graffiti art.
 With shared concepts of freedom and rebellion geared towards youth, MTV did a great job appealing to its young audience.